AroosaIjaz/AroosaIjaz.github.io/_portfolio/voyeur.md

 Since I was 6 or 7 years old, a constant part of my stream of thought was to be aware of myself and to wrap the shawl around myself to further cover any hints of the shape of my body...

-EVERY MOMENT IS CONDITIONED AND EXAMINED: Even for children and young girls, modesty should hold while you are sweeping the floor in the house OR when you are climbing into your school bus OR while you are answering a question on the blackboard in a classroom OR when you drop something and have to bend down to pick it up OR while you are playing with your siblings OR while you are sleeping....there is no break. you are always on display and hence always up for judgement and discipline.
+EVERY MOMENT IS CONDITIONED AND EXAMINED: Even for children and young girls, modesty should hold while you are sweeping the floor in the house OR when you are climbing into your school bus OR when you drop something and have to bend down to pick it up OR while you are playing with your siblings OR while you are sleeping....there is no break. you are always on display and hence always up for judgement and discipline.
 And it is not just the dressing part...are you talking too loud? are you sitting "in a bad way"? are you laughing too hard or too loud?  are you crying "too much"? are you looking directly into someone's eyes? why is your hair open? are you walking too "provocatively"? are your foot steps making sound on the ground?

 Since you exist as a woman, something needs to be decided about you.
 Since you exist, you are up for "grabs" to be owned by someone.
 Since you exist, regardless of your age or intention or knowledge, you are the object that can tempt any man around you, whether he is family or stranger.
 Since you exist, you have to be "tamed" for one group of men and "protected" from the other gorup of men.